cwhitman/dataMiningFinal/README.md

 # dataMiningFinal

 Code for datamining final project.

-# TODO:

- - Implement revised Girvan Newman Algorithm.

- - Create script to run the evaluation metrics for each algorithm.

-    - Clearly understand what each metric is looking at.

-    - Compare metrics between different datasets.

-    - Compare metrics between different algorithms.

- - Create script to run each algorithm and evaluate the running time of each.

- - Create presenation.

- - Write paper.
+Implements the Girvan-Newman Algorithm and two improved versions.